Skip to main content

 Smoking introduces a state of chronic, low-grade systemic inflammation, a phenomenon sometimes referred to as “inflammaging.”
 Tobacco smoke contains thousands of chemicals, many of which are potent oxidants.
 This creates a state of oxidative stress, where the production of reactive oxygen species (ROS) overwhelms the body’s antioxidant defenses.

-This damages cells and triggers an inflammatory response.
+This oxidative stress damages cells and triggers an inflammatory response.
 Nicotine itself has a complex, modulatory effect on the immune system via the α7 nAChR, which can, under certain conditions, suppress acute inflammation but contributes to the overall chronic inflammatory state.
 This chronic inflammation is a key driver of many of the diseases associated with smoking.

-It accelerates atherosclerosis in the arteries, contributes to in muscle and fat cells, and promotes the breakdown of bone and connective tissue.
+It accelerates atherosclerosis in the arteries, contributes to insulin resistance in muscle and fat cells, and promotes the breakdown of bone and connective tissue.
 This inflammatory state also feeds back to the brain and endocrine system.
 Pro-inflammatory cytokines can cross the blood-brain barrier and affect neurotransmitter metabolism, contributing to the mood disturbances and cognitive deficits seen in long-term smokers.
 They can also further dysregulate the HPA axis, perpetuating the cycle of stress and inflammation.

 Nicotine addiction represents a state of forced allostasis, where the body’s baseline operational parameters are shifted to a new, pathological equilibrium that is dependent on a constant supply of an external chemical.